The Foundation Stage

 What we provide

-We provide high quality integrated education and care for children from two up until the end of their reception year.
+We provide high quality integrated education and care for children from three up until the end of their reception year.

 |Litherland Moss Foundation Stage

 Based in Litherland Moss Primary School we provide a quality start to each child’s learning journey.
 From the very first day your child starts with us we encourage independence, positive relationships, and self-confidence.
 The EYFS team are here to support children and their families at this exciting start to school life.